Family doctors could run hospitals in NHS shake-up, says Wes Streeting

 Radical reforms could see hospitals taking over GP surgeries and family doctors running hospitals, under new plans to reform the NHS in England.

-The shadow health secretary, Wes Streeting, said the forthcoming 10-year health plan would also see "much of what's done in a hospital today, will be done on the high street".
+The health secretary, Wes Streeting, said the forthcoming 10-year plan would also see "much of what's done in a hospital today, will be done on the high street".

 He stressed that the government was "not embarking on another top-down reorganisation" of the health service.